 The fact that there is no need for predefined schemas that can help your organization get the most out of its data, improve security, and limit its data liability.
 Data lakes do this by giving your organization a cloud-based intelligence feature that gives you a low-cost, scalable, and secure way to store and analyze data in many different formats.

-Suitable for modern use cases
+Best for modern use cases

 Old data warehouse solutions are expensive, proprietary, and incompatible with most modern use cases.
 Data lakes were made to solve this problem and ensure that they could permanently be changed to fit the changing needs of most businesses.